RossJSupple/RossJSupple/README.md

                <a href="https://github.com/RossJSupple/RockPaperScissors/">
                    <img alt="Static Badge" src="https://img.shields.io/badge/RockPaperScissors-%23b0058e">
                </a>
-               - Rock Paper Scissors game made using CPP
+               - Rock Paper Scissors game made using CPP that will take user input and then generate a random number for the computer, the program will then perform checks to see whether the player or computer won.
            </p>
     </div>
     <div id="Project1">